0xdade/sephiroth/README.md

 ## Supported Servers

-* `nginx` - Makes use of nginx's "ngx_http_geo_module" which comes with the nginx package in Ubuntu 18.04.
+* `nginx` - Makes use of nginx's `ngx_http_geo_module` which comes with the nginx package in Ubuntu 18.04.
 Optionally supports the use of `proxy_protocol`, in the event that you are using a PROXY-enabled redirector.
 * `apache` - Generates a mod_rewrite rule set to do conditional redirects based on cloud ip ranges.
 Does not (to my knowledge) support `proxy_protocol` usage.
 Requires `-r REDIR_TARGET` for the RewriteRule
 * `iptables` - Generates a set of iptables DROP rules to block access from listed IPv4 ranges.
 * `ip6tables` - Generates a set of ip6tables DROP rules to block access from listed IPv6 ranges.

-## Supported Cloud Providers
+## Supported Providers

+While Sephiroth began as a cloud blocking script, it became apparent that there were plenty of other sources of ip addresses that might be useful, and so we expanded.
+This is the list of currently supported providers.

 * `aws` - Amazon Web Services.
 Obtained via the [documented download process](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#aws-ip-download).
 * `azure` - Azure Cloud.
 Fetched via a two part process.
 Fetch the html of [the download page](https://www.microsoft.com/en-us/download/confirmation.aspx?id=56519) and then parse the html to get the `failoverLink` anchor tag.
 That JSON is then downloaded.
 * `gcp` - Google Cloud Platform.
-Fetched via the absolutely insane abuse of spf records as outlined in the [docs](https://cloud.google.com/compute/docs/faq#find_ip_range).
+Fetches the `cloud.json` as documented via the [docs](https://cloud.google.com/compute/docs/faq#find_ip_range).
 * `oci` - Oracle Cloud Infrastructure.
-Fetched via the [documented download process](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/addressranges.htm) - KNOWN BUG SEE [#11](https://github.com/0xdade/sephiroth/issues/11)
+Fetched via the [documented download process](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/addressranges.htm)
 * `asn` - Lookup IP ranges by ASN.
 Uses [Hackertarget](https://hackertarget.com/as-ip-lookup/) API to make fetching results painless.
 Limited to 100 ASN lookups per day per source IP.
 * `file` - Read line-separated list of addresses from one or more files.
 Lines that begin with # are ignored and lines that contain a # after the address save the comment into the output.
 * `tor` - Fetch the bulk list of Tor exit nodes from the torproject.org website and add them to the list.